163.5km (94.5km of 3 OPEN STAGE SECTIONS)

 This year you will continue on to cross Rahu Saddle which is the 2nd and last KOM of the day before the finish line at Reefton for the usual hot lunch and a BBQ provided by Ben and his team at NZHL at the camp grounds.

 After lunch, its a neutral run to Ikamatua where your teams’ will gather for the Team Time Trial, the last Open stage of the day.
 The finish point is setup near the Pike River Mine Memorial, you are more than welcome to turn around after the finish to stop to pay your respects.

-Day 3 will start from the Kingsgate Hotel with a short ride to Stillwater, the start of Stage 7.
+Day 3 will start from the Greymouth with a short ride to Stillwater, the start of Stage 7.

 15km from the start at Stillwater there is a Sprint point in Aratika and another Sprint in Rotomanu.
 The stage finish is before the bridge on Lake Brunner Rd.